Webpixelia/coupons-after-order/readme.txt

 == Frequently Asked Questions ==
 = Is this plugin free? =
-Yes, completely
+Yes, completely.
-= Is it possible to activate/deactivate the generation of coupons after an order? = Yes, simply by checking or unchecking the “Enable Coupon after order” box in the plugin settings
+= Is it possible to activate/deactivate the generation of coupons after an order? = Yes, simply by checking or unchecking the “Enable Coupon after order” box in the plugin settings.
+= Can coupons be generated manually? =
+Yes, and this can be done in bulk.
+= Is the email sent customizable? =
+Yes, completely.
+You can compose the content of the desired email using shortcodes.
+The color of the coupons as well as the Call to Action (CTA) are also customizable.

 == Screenshots ==
 1. Settings access